JamesJ995/WorkoutTracker/README.md

 # WorkoutTracker
-Workout tracker built with express, and a NoSQL database with mongoose.
+Workout tracker built with express, and a NoSQL mongoDB database

 ## Table of Contents
 - [License](#license)